 John and Sue Bradac Above and Beyond Awards are presented annually, and Behrenwald said that they were pleased to honor members of the Student Alumni Gold Club who have made significant contributions to the campus and alumni communities, while encouraging peers to actively assist in achieving the university’s mission.

 Brent Oberlin is a senior in the College of Education and Human Services from Kalamazoo.

-Zachary Peters is a senior in the College of Arts and Sciences from St. Johns.
+Zachary Peters is a senior in the College of Arts, Sciences and Education from St. Johns.

 “These young men have done a great deal in their time on campus,” Behrenwald said.
 “We will look forward to their continued leadership as alumni.”

 2016 Pacesetter Awards were given to recipients who have demonstrated leadership in their profession, community, service organization, as well as their alma mater.
 This award was established in 1998, and nominees have graduated from Ferris within the previous 13 years.

 Jonathan A. Barrera-Mikulich, a 1993 Bachelor of Science in Visual Communication graduate from Grand Rapids, also completed his Master of Business Administration, at Ferris, in 2013.
 His accomplishments include board service and presidency of the Mexican Heritage Association of Grand Rapids and continued participation in the Ferris Alumni Jazz Ensemble.

 Michael Noble, a Bachelor of Science in Health Care Systems Administration, in 2007, from Grand Rapids.
 Noble has created the Young Men Destined for Success program for Ottawa Hills High School students in Grand Rapids, which promotes academic excellence among at-risk students, as well as self-investment.